 CTO at LexisNexis

-Adam Pingel serves as CTO of Global Platforms at LexisNexis, joining via the acquisition of Ravel Law where he was VP of Engineering.
-He holds computer science degrees from Stanford University and UCLA, with interests in functional, probabilistic, and differentiable programming languages.
+Adam Pingel is the CTO of Global Platforms at LexisNexis, joining via the acquisition of Ravel Law in 2017, where he was VP of Engineering.
+He holds computer science degrees from Stanford University and UCLA, with technical interests in functional, probabilistic, and differentiable programming languages.

 Brigadier General Patrick Huston